-Missouri University of Science & Technology is one of the most respected STEM-focused public universities in the Midwest.
+Missouri University of Science and Technology is one of the most respected STEM-focused public universities in the Midwest.
 While it is known for its engineering programs, it also offers recognized business programs and online education.
-MUST offers an online graduate certificate in Business Analytics and Data Science, which can be applied toward a masters degree in the field for students who want to continue their education.
+Missouri S&T offers an online graduate certificate in Business Analytics and Data Science, which can be applied toward a masters degree in the field for students who want to continue their education.

-Areas of concentration in MUST’s program include business analytics and data science, big data and security, or big data management and analytics.
+Areas of concentration in Missouri S&T’s program include business analytics and data science, big data and security, or big data management and analytics.
 Students will benefit from coursework in the areas of big data analytics, information visualization, business intelligence, cloud computing, machine learning, applied time series analysis, and regression analysis.

 Johns Hopkins University

 Average Tuition: $1,293

 One of the country’s leaders in STEM education, Johns Hopkins University offers students interested in big data two options: an MS in Data Science and a post-master’s certificate in Data Science.
 Both programs can be pursued completely or in part, which provides options for today’s working professional.
 Emphases of the program include applied mathematics, statistics, and computer science.